-All applicants must hold a faculty-level appointment at UT Health San Antonio.
+All applicants (investigators and co-investigators) must hold a faculty-level appointment at UT Health San Antonio.
 The proposed project must not overlap with currently funded research and must include collaboration between two or more individuals.
 Proposals from faculty with a history of successful collaboration, seeking to bring in new collaborators, are highly encouraged.

 The application should include the following (maximum page limit):

 The maximum requested budget for one year is $50,000 although applications requesting a budget less than $50,000 will be considered under the same review criteria.
 Facilities and Administrative (F&A, indirect costs) expenses will not be reimbursed and funds may not be used to support the salary of anyone with a faculty appointment.
 For non-faculty, up to $20,000 in salary (including fringe) can be requested.
-A maximum of $2,000 in travel (total) can be requested.
+A maximum of $1,000 in travel (total) can be requested.
 Other expenditures must be justified as being essential for completion of the project.
 Unexpended funds at the end of the award period will be returned to ARTT; no-cost extension requests will be reviewed on a case-by-case basis and approved only under extenuating circumstances.